unicode-org/message-format-wg/spec/formatting.md

-Presuming a more powerful implementation which supports selection on numerical values, and provides a `:plural` function that matches keys by their exact value as well as their plural category (preferring the former, if possible), and an Enligh-language formatting context in which the variable reference `$count` resolves to the number `1`, pattern selection proceeds as follows for this message:
+Presuming a more powerful implementation which supports selection on numerical values, and provides a `:plural` function that matches keys by their exact value as well as their plural category (preferring the former, if possible), and an English-language formatting context in which the variable reference `$count` resolves to the number `1`, pattern selection proceeds as follows for this message: